 Blaming the Woman

-One of the most disturbing accounts I’ve read recently regarding domestic violence is found in the February 15, 2012, Watchtower.
-There it related the story of Selma, who was married to a man who was not a JW:
+One of the most disturbing accounts I’ve read in JW literature regarding domestic violence is found in the February 15, 2012, Watchtower.
+There, it related the story of Selma, who was married to a man who was not a JW:

 Selma observes: “Even before I got the truth, living with Steve was like walking on eggshells.
 He was hot-tempered.
 When I started studying the Bible, this characteristic intensified.” … “On one particular day,” says Selma, “I didn’t want to have a Bible study.
 The night before, Steve had hit me as I had tried to prove a point, and I was feeling sad and sorry for myself.
 After I told the sister what had happened and how I felt, she asked me to read 1 Corinthians 13:4-7.